Grain-Free, Gluten-Free, SCD, Low-Carb 💙🌟

 Good Morning, Friends!

 Life, in my opinion, is just better with sandwich rolls.
 And quite a bit easier, too.
-I know it sounds ridiculous, we’ve genuinely tried to live without them here– but there are just too many occasions that call for toast + jam, or a multilayered sandwich!
+I know it sounds ridiculous, we’ve genuinely tried to live without them here– but there are just too many occasions that call for toast + jam, or a multilayered sandwich! *These rolls can be used for our low-carb chicken parmesan, keto stuffing and keto chicken casserole!

 And so here we are.
 We wanted to create a roll that was both SCD + Paleo friendly and one that could work easily for savory bread crumbs + croutons, because croutons do add that oh-so special kick to soups + salads—and breadcrumbs bind many a delicious recipe together, and we shouldn’t have to live without them!😉